 IBIS vs OIS vs EIS Camera Stabilization – A Comparison Breakdown

-The best camera image stabilization is the 5-axis image stabilization that takes advantage of both in-body image stabilization (IBIS) and the optical image stabilization (OIS) found on the lens.
-The conjunction of IBIS and OIS lets you use longer lenses and allow you to use slower shutter speeds of up 6-7 stops.
+The best camera image stabilization is 5-axis image stabilization, which takes advantage of both in-body image stabilization (IBIS) and the optical image stabilization (OIS) found on the lens.
+The conjunction of IBIS and OIS allows you to use longer lenses and slower shutter speeds of up to 6-7 stops.

 Let’s dive into this in more detail below.